mila-iqia/blocks/docs/create_your_own_brick.rst

   initialize parameters of your brick.
 * :meth:`.Brick._push_allocation_config`: you should consider overwriting
   this method if you want to allocate the children bricks in a specific way.
-* :meth:`.Brick._push_initialization_config`: you should consider method if you want to initialize the children bricks in a specific way.
+* :meth:`.Brick._push_initialization_config`: you should consider
+  overwriting this method if you want to initialize the children bricks in a specific way.
+You should inherit from :class:`.Initializable` to initialize the potential children bricks recursively.
-* :meth:`.Brick.get_dim`: this method is useful to get the dimensions of the inputs and outputs of the brick.
+* :meth:`.Brick.get_dim`: implementing this function is useful if you want to provide a simple way to get the dimensions of the inputs and outputs of the brick.

-If you want to inherit from a specific brick, check its docstring to identify the particular methods to overwrite.
+If you want to inherit from a specific brick, check its docstring to identify the particular methods to overwrite and the attributes to define.

 you_decide_which_name method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`.application` decorator can be used to name variables and
+The :meth:`you_decide_which_name` method described above is probably the most
+important method of your brick because it is the one that actually takes
+theano tensors as inputs, process them and return tensor outputs.
+You should
+decorate it with the :func:`.application` decorator, which names variables
-register auxiliary variables to the operation you implement.
-It is used as
+and register auxiliary variables of the operation you implement.
-followed:
+It is used as followed (:meth:`you_decide_which_name` is named :meth:`apply`):

-    >>> class Foo(Brick):
+    >>> class Foo(Brick): # doctest: +SKIP
     ...     @application(inputs=['input1', 'input2'], outputs=['output'])
     ...     def apply(self, input1, input2)
     ...         ...